 In addition to her executive career, Megan serves on several local, regional and national advisory boards and BODs.
 She is a corporate board director for Smithbucklin, a privately-held professional services corporation for membership organizations and trade associations.
 She serves on the Oregon Community Foundation’s Southern Oregon Leadership Council.
 By appointment of Governor Kate Brown, Megan serves as a member of the Board of Trustees for Southern Oregon University.
 Megan served on the advisory boards of the Bank of Tucson and Women at the Top, where she was President for two years.
 She was a Trustee of the Community Foundation for Southern Arizona, serving on the executive committee, chairing the board’s governance and nominating committee, and chairing the CEO search committee and transition process.
 She also led multiple initiatives key to fulfilling the board’s responsibilities in strategic planning.

-Megan was appointed by Arizona’s Governor, Janet Napolitano to the Arizona Humanities Council.
-Megan has served as a member of the University Of Arizona Women’s Studies Advisory Council (WOSAC).
-She served as a Statewide Board Member for Planned Parenthood of Arizona, as Board Chair at Planned Parenthood of Southern Arizona, as a board member for the Jewish Community Relations Council for the Jewish Federation of Southern Arizona and a Chair and Executive Committee Member of Make a Difference Day.
+Megan was appointed by Arizona’s Governor, Janet Napolitano, to the Arizona Humanities Council.
+She also served as a Statewide Board Member for Planned Parenthood and as Board Chair at Planned Parenthood of Southern Arizona, prior to that merger, which she led.
+She served as board member for the Jewish Community Relations Council for the Jewish Federation of Southern Arizona and a Chair and Executive Committee Member of Make a Difference Day.